wKovacs64/use-stepper/README.md

 ## The problem

-A numeric stepper (decrement button, input, increment button) is deceptively non-trivial to implement.
+A numeric stepper or "spinbutton" (decrement button, input, increment button) is deceptively non-trivial to implement.
 You have to manage the minimum, the maximum, the input itself displaying the current value (conceptually numeric, but ultimately a string in HTML), allowing a user to type freely and hopefully arrive at a valid number (e.g. "-" is `NaN` but you have to let them type it so they can get to "-4", so simply parsing their input as a number is insufficient), interpreting the input's value on blur, etc.

 ## This solution